lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 #### `Stonks v2`

+Stonks v2 Specification can be found [here](https://hackmd.io/p_ZC5s9tRAOMavh5nVOerw).
+The NEST implementation uses Stonks v2 as the CoW Swap integration layer for order creation and settlement.
+The NESTController interacts with Stonks v2 to create orders with the appropriate parameters and to manage order lifecycle events.
+On deployment we will deploy two dedicated Stonks instances for LP and treasury-only modes, with the receiver set according to the mode's requirements.

-Updated to support a configurable settlement receiver address.
+The existing contracts will be updated to support a configurable settlement receiver address.
 A new `receiver` field is added to the constructor's `InitParams` struct.
 If set to `address(0)`, it defaults to `AGENT`, preserving backward compatibility for non-NEST deployments.
 The stored receiver is passed through to each Order during initialization.

 #### `Order`